Pratch-yani/Face-Shape-Classification-using-CNN/README.md

 #### Misclassification

 Both models have highest misclassification on **Oval** face shape.
-Although the transfer learning model improved the accuracy of the model built from scratch, yet Oval is still the most misclassified, with the majority incorrectly classifying Oval as Round.
-Interestingly, Round face is also misclassified as Oval, although overall misclassification is low.
-The confusion between Oval and Round are mostly Asian faces, this is likely because the models has been pretrained on less Asian images.
+Although the transfer learning model improved the accuracy of the model built from scratch, yet Oval is still the most misclassified, with the majority being Oval misclassified as Round.
+Interestingly, Round face is also mostly misclassified as Oval, although overall misclassification for Round face shape is low.
+The confusion between Oval and Round are mostly Asian faces, and more so with transfer learning.
+This is likely because the pretrained weights have less Asian images.

 ![tittle](images/confusion_matrix.png)